Investors urged to diversify overseas amid Thai volatility

 Isara Ordeedolchest, deputy managing director and head of investment research at BBLAM, said the trade war remains highly uncertain and could affect Thai economic growth.

-Some research houses cut their Thai GDP growth projections to less than 2%, while exports are expected to decline due to US President Donald Trump's tariffs.
+Some research houses cut their Thai GDP growth projections to less than 2%, while exports are expected to decline due to United States President Donald Trump's tariffs.

 "We still don't know the extent to which Thailand will be affected by the tariffs, which could go as high as 36%, depending on the outcome of trade negotiations," said Mr Isara.